Luke Erickson

 Hudson, Wisconsin

 I was born on July 22, 2000, and grew up in Hudson, Wisconsin, a river town just across the border from Minnesota.
 It is the kind of place where you learn early that work is something you do with your hands and your name on it.
+It runs in the family — my relatives built Erickson Oil, a Midwest fuel-and-convenience company that grew over decades before it was acquired by CrossAmerica Partners.
 By the time most of my friends were looking for their first jobs, I was running one: Stew B's, a small local business I owned and operated for the better part of five years.
 I did the selling, the marketing, the hiring, and the closing-up-at-night.
 It was not glamorous, but it taught me the lesson that has shaped everything since — that the hard part of any venture is rarely the idea.
 It is keeping the thing alive, day after day.

 Going west